 Installed to Serve

+Current

-Current Use Addition Entire Home Part of Existing Home Totals
+Use Addition Home Home Totals

 Heating 1 2 2 5

 Cooling 0 2 7 9

 Both 10 34 32 76

 Totals 11 38 41 90

 Table 4-6 presents responses regarding the portion of the home served by the installed DHP to the presence of a pre-existing heating or cooling system.
 The three additions with a heating pre-existing system might be instances where the addition was off an area where its pre-existing system was being used for an interim period before DHP installation.